podaen/WiFiProvAP/README.md

-# Provisioning for Arduino
+# Provisioning AP for Arduino

-This sketch implements provisioning using various IDF components and Arduino components
+This sketch implements provisioning using various IDF components and Arduino component

 # Description